fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 ## Run-time compilation of GPU device code

-Run-time compilation is not a new thing for GPU programming.
+Run-time compilation is not a new thing to GPU programmers.
 In graphics programming, we use it to compile shaders to adapt to different running environment.
 In OpenCL, we also use it as the default way to compile device code.
 In CUDA programming, however, we didn't have run-time compilation until CUDA 7.x.
 Static compilation + templates has been the most popular paradigm for its efficiency.
 Now we have run-time